 To avoid parabens, check for products without parabens as an ingredient or those labeled “Paraben-free.”
 Or click the button below and try making your own nontoxic products!

-Perfluorinated compounds are used in stain resistant clothing/fabrics and nonstick cookware.
+Perfluorinated compounds are used in stain resistant clothing/fabrics, grease-proof food packaging, and nonstick cookware.

 To reduce exposure, use cast iron or steel clad pots/pans instead of nonstick and try to avoid clothing and carpeting labeled as “stain resistant.”